Generic Name: sirolimus (sih RO lim us)

 a family history of skin cancer (melanoma).

-It is not known whether this medicine will harm an unborn baby.
-Do not use sirolimus if you are pregnant.
-Use effective birth control to prevent pregnancy while you are taking sirolimus, and for at least 12 weeks after your treatment ends.
+Do not use Rapamune if you are pregnant.
+Use effective birth control to prevent pregnancy while you are taking this medicine, and for at least 12 weeks after your last dose.

-Sirolimus is usually taken once a day.
-If you also take cyclosporine, wait at least 4 hours after your cyclosporine dose before you take sirolimus.
+Rapamune is usually taken once a day.
+If you also take cyclosporine, take it at least 4 hours before you take this medicine.

-You may take sirolimus with or without food, but take it the same way every time.
+You may take Rapamune with or without food, but take it the same way every time.

-Do not crush, chew, or break a sirolimus tablet.
+Do not crush, chew, or break a Rapamune tablet.
 Tell your doctor if you have trouble swallowing the tablet whole.

-You should not stop using sirolimus without your doctor's advice.
+You should not stop using Rapamune without your doctor's advice.
 Stopping suddenly could make your condition worse.

-Store sirolimus tablets at room temperature, away from heat, moisture, and light.
+Store Rapamune tablets at room temperature, away from heat, moisture, and light.

-Store sirolimus liquid in the refrigerator.
+Store Rapamune liquid in the refrigerator.
 Do not freeze.
-You may notice a slight haze to the liquid after it has been refrigerated.
-This haze will not affect the medication, and should disappear when the liquid reaches room temperature.
+You may notice a slight haze to the liquid.
+This haze should disappear when the liquid reaches room temperature.

 What happens if I miss a dose?